system76/ec/doc/flashing.md

 Use this method for flashing a system already running System76 EC.

-This will trigger a watchdog reset causing the system to immediately power off.
+This will trigger a watchdog reset causing the system to **immediately power off**.
+OS data may be lost or corrupted as a result.
 Save and close all applications before flashing.

 ```
 make BOARD=<vendor>/<model> flash_internal